East Carolina University Pirate Promise at Wayne Community College

 - Joint financial aid counseling and RaiseMe micro-scholarship opportunities

-- Eligible to purchase an ECU One Card
+- Eligible to purchase an ECU 1 Card to get access to:

 - Access to ECU Libraries

-- Access to Here’s How ECU Career Services virtual workshop series
+- Access to Virtual Job Shadow, ECU Career Services’ virtual workshop series

 By participating you will have access to extensive resources geared to guiding you through the transfer process at ECU.

 Meet these requirements to be eligible:

-- You are enrolling or already a full-time student at one of the NC Community College Pirate Promise schools in an associate degree program.
-(A list of eligible associate programs can be found in the NC Comprehensive Articulation Agreement.)
+- You are enrolling or already a full-time student in your first year at one of the NC Community College Pirate Promise schools in an associate degree program (approved AA, AE, AFA, ADN, AS, AAS Early Childhood Education, and AAS technical programs list)

-- Early college and Career and College Promise students are eligible if pursuing an approved associate degree and in their junior year of high school.
+- Early College and Career and College Promise students are eligible if pursuing an approved associate degree and in their junior year of high school.

-- To maintain eligibility, students must have a cumulative GPA of 2.5.
+- To retain eligibility, students must maintain a cumulative GPA of 2.5.

 The Pirate Promise program does not guarantee admission to a specific major or program.